 The Center for Aging Services Technologies www.agingtech.org is one of many websites that offer examples of 21st-century technology including walkers that monitor gait and balance to those that utilize the benefits of communication devices for help in monitoring individuals in different areas of a home or care setting environment.

 Technology will continue to advance, so it makes sense to take advantage of aspects of such assistive technology to make seniors safer, more comfortable, and to give children of aging parents as well as caregivers relief from anxiety or worry.

 Seniors who wish to stay at home as long as possible are encouraged to embrace elderly technology to enjoy the benefits that such technology offers, not only in personal security and comfort, but for a greater sense of peace and well-being.

-Safety alarms, personal notification devices, cell phones, and computer web cams and video technology offer ample sources of instant virtual
+Safety alarms, personal notification devices, cell phones, and computer web cams, games for seniors and video technology offer ample sources of instant virtual

 communication with family members and medical care providers as well as help relieve feelings of isolation and depression in many seniors.

 Log onto the Internet and research technology for seniors or visit your local computer or communications store and you'll more than likely be surprised at the wealth of potential opportunities for enhanced safety and communication you can find.
 Technology is here to stay, so use it to increase and enhance quality of life, self-confidence and independence.